7 Great National Park Destinations for Spring Break

 Yes, it can be a little chilly in Yosemite in March, but that’s also part of the charm.
 The crowds are smaller, waterfalls are roaring from snowmelt, and the scenery is just spectacular.
 By April, things start to open up more, though some higher-elevation roads (like Tioga Pass) remain closed until late spring.

 If you pair Yosemite with a coastal drive through Big Sur and a couple of days in San Francisco, you’ll have an unforgettable mix of mountains, ocean views, and city adventure.
-Big Sur’s coastal hikes are stunning year-round, it’s the perfect time for whale-watching, and my all-time favorite hidden gem, kayaking with sea otters.
+Big Sur’s coastal hikes are stunning year-round.
+It’s the perfect time for whale-watching and my all-time favorite hidden gem, kayaking with sea otters.

 San Francisco offers so many family favorites from the sea lions at Pier 39, walking the Golden Gate Bridge, sourdough bread, the Exploratorium, ferry rides to Alcatraz, and, of course, chocolate at Ghirardelli Square.